KaPool-iOS/ride-share-app/README.md

 easier and cheaper.

 ## User Stories
-The following user stories ***must*** be completed:
+The following user stories ***must*** be completed: <br>
-1. User must be able to login via email or Facebook
+1. User must be able to login via email or Facebook <br>
-2. Driver must be able to list their destination and departure time.
+2. Driver must be able to list their destination and departure time. <br>
-3. Rider must be able to enter either their current location or zip code to see any Drivers departing in that area for a specified time.
+3. Rider must be able to enter either their current location or zip code to see any Drivers departing in that area for a specified time. <br>
-4. Driver must be able to specify how many seats he or she wants to make available in their car.
+4. Driver must be able to specify how many seats he or she wants to make available in their car. <br>
 5.
 6.